 Theories underlying the causes of muscular hypertension and the application of hypokinetic principles in daily living.
 298. Special Study (1-6) Prerequisite: Consent of special study adviser.
 Individual study.
 Six units maximum credit.
-299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to can- Guidance in the preparation of a project or thesis for the master's degree.
-PHYSICAL SCIENCES GENERAL INFORMATION The Division of the Physical Sciences offers graduate study leading to the Master of Arts degree for teaching service with a concentration in the physical sciences.
+299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Guidance in the preparation of a project or thesis for the master's degree.
+PHYSICAL SCIENCES GENERAL INFORMATION The Division of the Physical Sciences offers graduate study leading to the Master of Arts degree for teaching service with a concentration in astronomy, chemistry, geology, and physics.
 This is a five-year curriculum designed specifically for prospective teachers in the fields of the physical sciences.
-All master's degree programs in the physical sciences are under the supervision of the Division of Physical Sciences Council on Teacher Education.
-ADMISSION TO THE GRADUATE DIVISION All applicants for the degree must satisfy the general requirements for admission to the Graduate Division with classified graduate standing as described in Part Three of this Bulletin.
-In addition, the undergraduate preparation in the physical sciences must have substantially satisfied the undergraduate requirements for the bacheor's degree in the physical sciences.
+All master's degree programs in the physical sciences are under the supervision of the Division of Physical Sciences Science Education Council.
+ADMISSION TO THE GRADUATE DIVISION All applicants for the degree must satisfy the general requirements for admisson to the Graduate Division with classified graduate standing as described in Part Three of this bulletin.
+In addition, the undergraduate preparation in the physical sciences must have substantially satisfied the undergraduate requirements for the bachelor's degree in the physical sciences.
 (Refer to the general catalog for a description of this major.)
 If the student's undergraduate preparation is deficient, he will be required to take courses for the removal of the deficiency.
 These courses, taken by the student as an unclassified graduate, are in addition to the minimum of 30 units for the master's degree.
 Attention is called to the status of an unclassified graduate as described in Part Three of this Bulletin under Admission to the College for Graduate Study.
 "An unclassified graduate student is not eligible to enroll in 200-numbered courses, except with permission of the instructor and concurrence of the Dean of Graduate Studies.
-All credit earned by an unclassified graduate student is subject to evaluation as to its acceptance for graduate credit in a master's degree curriculum.'
+All credit earned by an unclassified graduate student is subject to evaluation as to its acceptance for graduate credit in a master's degree curriculum."
 ADVANCEMENT TO CANDIDACY All students must satisfy the general requirements for advancement to candidacy, which are described in Part Three of this bulletin.
 SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE FOR TEACHING SERVICE In addition to meeting the requirements for admission to the Graduate Division with classified graduate standing, and the basic requirements for the Master of Arts degree, as described in Part Three of this Bulletin, the student must complete a program of 30 units, of which at least 12 must be in 200-numbered courses.
-A minimum of 18 units must be in the physical sciences, (astronomy, chemistry, geology, physical science, or physics), with at least 6 units in each of two fields.
+A minimum of 18 units of 18 units must be in the physical sciences, (astronomy, chemistry, geology, physical sciences, chemistry, geology, physical sciences, (astronomy, chemistry, geology, physical sciences, chemistry, geology, physic cal science, or physics), with at least 6 units in each of two fields.
 Of the 18 units, 6 units must be 200-numbered courses.
-The program must be approved by a physical science adviser for teaching programs.
+The program must be approved by the Division Coordinator of Science Education.
 With the approval of the adviser, the student may select Plan A or Plan B. If Plan B is selected, the division will require a comprehensive examination in lieu of the thesis.
 FACULTY Chairman, Division of the Physical Sciences: D. H. Robinson, Ph.D.
-Graduate Adviser: N. F. Dessel Division of the Physical Sciences Council on Teacher Education: J. R. Bolte, Ph.D.; N. F. Dessel, Ph.D.; J. E. Eagle, Ed.D.; N. S. Harrington, Ed.D.; J. G. Malik, Ph.D.; L. E. Smith, Ph.D.; P. E. Stewart, Ph.D.
-Professor: P. E. Stewart, Ph.D.
+Graduate Adviser: N. F. Dessel Coordinator of Science Education: N. F. Dessel Division of Physical Sciences Science Education Council: J. R. Bolte, Ph.D.; N. F. Dessel, Dh.
+D. Dessel, Dh.
+D. Division of Physical Sciences Science Education Council: J. R. Bolte, Ph.D.; N. F. Dessel, Ph.D.; J. G. Malik, Ph.D.
+Professors: C. F. Merzbacher, Ed.D.; P. E. Stewart, Ph.D.
+Associate Professor: Burt Nelson, Ph.D.